kamallouisnahas/Contour/README.md

 You can import a segmented volume generated with a different segmentation tool.
 You can then differentiate and quantitate the elements.

 Do not create a new workspace.
 Instead, change the filename in the box and click Import segmented view.
-Import ‘imported_segmentation_example.tif’ from the ‘example_data’ folder.
+Import ‘imported_segmentation_example.tif’.
 This image contains vesicles segmented using Segmentation Editor in Fiji.

 The original voxel dimensions are 10 nm x 10 nm x 10 nm (width, height, depth)